Previous dayApril 28, 2026Next day

 7.1 km---✓ ReviewedUSGS →

-On April 28, 2026 at 17:27 UTC, a magnitude 2.0 earthquake struck 20 km ENE of Panguitch, Utah.
-It arrived roughly 1 hours after a larger magnitude 3.0 mainshock in the same 20 km area, placing it within the typical aftershock window.
+A magnitude 2.0 seismic event took place 20 km ENE of Panguitch, Utah on April 28, 2026 at 17:27 UTC.
+Coming 1 hours after a magnitude 3.0 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
 The event originated approximately 7.1 km below the surface, classifying it as shallow crustal.
-The epicenter is at 37.904°, -112.221°.
+Coordinates: 37.904°, -112.221°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-28